ibrahni/blogwatch-1/README.md

   - _headless-browser-linux_
   - _ui-brower-windows_

-The target URL for all profiles is https://www.baeldung.com.
-This can be changed using following property
+The target URL for all profiles is https://www.baeldung.com, and the concurrency level is 3.
+This can be changed using following properties:

 - _base.url_ - to target base URL, for example _http://www.baeldung.com_
+- _concurrency.level_ - parallel threads to request to the target url

 ### Headless Browser selection